Vietnam

 For more information on specific export opportunities in Vietnam, or more information on export assistance, visit the Austrade website.

-Strategy, defence and security
+Defence and security

 Australia and Vietnam established formal defence relations in February 1998, with the opening of a Defence Attaché Office at the Australian Embassy in Hanoi in 1999.
 Vietnam’s first Defence Attaché to Australia commenced in September 2000.

-Our Defence Cooperation Program ($4.1 million in 2021-22) focuses on:
+Our Defence Cooperation Program 2024-2025 focuses on:

 - training and education, including English language training

-- maritime security, including annual ship visits
+- maritime security, including annual ship visits, personnel exchanges

 Australia also cooperates closely with Vietnam in the ASEAN Regional Forum and ASEAN Defence Ministers’ Meeting-Plus.